 "Such rudimentary travelogues would go on to be immense successes with a public encouraged for nearly two decades by National Geographic and hungry for images of exotic locales and practices that, even in the era of grand liners, remained largely inaccessible to most," writes John Engle, in his splendid book "Surfing in the Movies."

-According to Engle, the surf scenes of "Hawaiian Islands" were shot at Canoes, exactly where Jack London had his first surf lessons with George Freeth and Alexander Hume Ford.
+According to Engle, the "Hawaiian Islands" surf scenes were shot at Canoes, exactly where Jack London had his first surf lessons with George Freeth and Alexander Hume Ford.

-"Hawaiian Islands" is an extraordinary piece of history and proves that the act of wave riding is truly an ancient practice before it was even considered an exotic sport.
+"Hawaiian Islands" is an extraordinary piece of history and proves that the act of wave riding was truly an ancient practice before it was even considered an exotic sport.

 In "Surf Board Riders" and "Surf Scenes," if you watch carefully, you'll spot a few interesting things: